11 Best Smartwatches to Monitor Blood Pressure in 2026: Cuff-Based, PPG and Hypertension Detection Compared

 Health Features:

-Health-conscious folks will appreciate the extensive tracking it offers, including heart rate monitoring and sleep tracking with Galaxy AI, which measures body movements for accurate readings.
+Health-conscious folks will appreciate the extensive tracking it offers, including heart rate and sleep tracking with Galaxy AI, which uses body movement data for accurate readings.

 While testing, I found it easier to maintain better habits for restful nights by using sleep tracking.